 - It is believed that, at one point in time, the Earth had two moons.
 The second moon must have likely collided with the existing moon, resulting in its decimation.
 This is also regarded as the possible reason why the two sides of the Moon differ in appearance.

-- The Great Barrier Reef off the coast of Queensland, Australia, is the largest living underwater structure on Earth.
-It is so prominent that some parts of it are visible even from space.
+- The Great Barrier Reef off the coast of Queensland, Australia, is Earth’s largest underwater habitat or structure.
+It is so prominent that some parts are visible even from space.

 - The Dead Sea is located at the lowest point on Earth.
 The surface and shores of the salty lake are located 1,388ft (423m) below sea level.